Taylor Walls Player Props: Rays vs. Rangers

 Taylor Walls At The Plate

-- Walls has picked up a hit in 36 of 72 games this season, with multiple hits seven times.
+- Walls has picked up a hit in 36 of 73 games this year, with multiple hits seven times.

-- He has homered in 8.3% of his games this year, and 2.6% of his chances at the plate.
+- In 8.2% of his games this season, he has homered, and 2.6% of his trips to the dish.

-- Walls has had at least one RBI in 26.4% of his games this season (19 of 72), with two or more RBI four times (5.6%).
-He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.